creamakerspace/website/content/english/_index.md

   enable: true
   bg_image: "images/woodwork.jpg"
   title: "COMING SOON"
-  content: "We are still in the early stages of planning, so there are a lot of questions we don't have answers for yet.

-  What we do know: we are planning to open a [makerspace](https://www.makerspaces.com/what-is-a-makerspace/) in or near the Skyway neighborhood.
+  content: "We are planning to open a [makerspace](https://www.makerspaces.com/what-is-a-makerspace/) in or near the Skyway neighborhood.
 We are working to provide a space with equipment, classes, and events initially focused on woodworking and electronics.

-  We will provide additional updates as we get further into our planning process.
+  We are still in the early stages of planning, so there are a lot of details we're still working on.
+We will provide additional updates when we have progress to share.
   "
   button:
     enable: false